pradhyum98/Pradhyum98-/README.md

 • Integrated Power BI with HRIS and other data sources to ensure real-time updates and accuracy of attrition metrics, facilitating timely decision-making.

-### Customer Segmentation with SQL
-- Utilized SQL queries to segment customers based on purchasing behavior, demographics, and geography for targeted marketing campaigns.

 ## Contact Me